data-8/fa24/staff.md

 <!-- Staff information is stored in the `_staffers` directory and rendered according to the layout file, `_layouts/staffer.html`. -->

-Hover over some of our icons for a fun surprise :0.
 We hope you enjoy Data 8 as much as we did!
+Hover over some of our icons for a fun surprise :0

 ## Instructors